CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 There can be hundreds if not thousands of different reasons why it may fail, but if it does, all the information you get is that "An array of size 500 was sorted incorrect\[ly\].".
 This leaves a lot of questions unanswered:

 * What does "incorrectly" mean?
-Is it sorted in reverse order, up to a certain point or not at all?
+Is it sorted in reverse order, up to a certain point or completely unchanged?
 * What does the array look like, that had to be sorted?
 * What does my resulting array look like?